 Your back is made up of large muscle groups that work together to support your body and enable you to move in a range of directions.
 Therefore, it is important that your back muscles, particularly your lower back muscles, remain strong and flexible.
-This can be achieved through regular exercise, with and without weights, or other home gym equipment.
+This can be achieved through regular lower back exercises, with and without weights or other home gym equipment.

 Unlike other muscle groups such as your hamstring, adductors (inner thigh) and quadriceps, your back muscles aren’t used as much for everyday activity and can remain inactive as a result.
 That’s why it’s one of the most common injuries in training.

 If your lower back muscles remain immobile, they can weaken, especially as you get older.
-This is why it’s important to remain active and include lower back exercises into your workout regime and help to prevent injury in the first place.
+This is why it’s important to remain active and include lower back exercises in your workout regime to help prevent injury in the first place.